-If the application is submitted to the wrong call or if you have not submitted a report on a completed or ongoing Academy-funded project according to our instructions, we may decide not to process your application.
+If the mobility grant application is submitted to the wrong call or if you have not submitted a report on a completed or ongoing project funded by us according to our instructions, we may decide not to process your application.

 An application will not be processed if the applicant or the application does not meet the competence requirements or other key requirements, or if the application otherwise does not qualify for processing.
 A research council or another decision-making body may decide not to process and not to fund an application based on science policy objectives or if it is apparent for some other reason that the applicant cannot receive funding with the submitted application.
 Read more about the circumstances that may cause us not to process or review an application.

 Except for the research plan, plan of intent, abstract and progress report, which are primarily confidential, the application and its appendices are public documents.
 For example, the CV is a public document and as such must not include any confidential information.
 This publicity is based on the Finnish Act on the Openness of Government Activities.

 The Research Council of Finland is committed to following regulations on data protection.
 The applicant is responsible for the disclosure of the personal data contained in the application and, where appropriate, for requesting the consent of the parties concerned.
 The GDPR-compliant privacy statement concerning the research funding process is available on our website under Data protection.

 The application consists of a form completed in the online services and its PDF appendices.
 As an applicant, you have the right to submit your application in Finnish or Swedish, but we ask you to submit it in English.